-The Equal Rights Amendment has gained plenty of attention and supports this year as Virginia became the 38th state to ratify it.
+The Equal Rights Amendment has gained plenty of attention and supports in 2020 as Virginia became the 38th state to ratify it.
 But what exactly is the amendment?
 Where did it come from, and what does recent news about its ratification mean?

 Here's what you need to know.

 The Equal Rights Amendment (ERA) was initially written in 1923 by members of the National Women's Party, which was founded in 1912 by Alice Paul and Lucy Burns.
 It failed to gain traction due to divisions within the women's movement, though; working-class women were concerned the amendment would work against workplace protection laws, like those that made factories safer and limited the hours women were required to work.

 The second wave